jpweller/Implicit-Grid/README.md

     gutter-padding-left

-* marked mixins must be used above col-imp or col to work properly
+mixins marked with * must be used above col-imp or col to work properly

 ####using col-imp, your code would look like: